Free Virtual Assistants for Beginners: We Tested the 6 Best - And Actually Free

 - I like how much you can do on the free plan.

-- Artifacts are super cool - you can build simple apps just by chatting with it.
+- With Artifacts, you can build simple apps just by chatting with it.

 - It’s really fast and handles long documents without choking.
 Great for summarizing PDFs or reports.